AaronTraas/Notes/Recipes/Pizzelle.md

 - Mix everything together into a loose dough
 - Preheat pizzelle iron.
 Brush griddle with shortening.
 - Place about a tablespoon and press.
-Cook for 30-60 seconds, or until golden brown.
+Cook for 45-90 seconds, or until slightly  browned.